finagle/finch/docs/cookbook.md

 [error] io.finch.eval.Main.Output).
 ```

-That means, a compiler wasn't able to find an instance of `EncodeResponse` type-class for type
+Which means: the compiler wasn't able to find an instance of `EncodeResponse` type-class for type
 `Output`.
 To fix that you could either provide that instance (seriously, don't do that unless you
 have an absolutely specific use case) or use one of the supported JSON libraries and get it for
 free (preferred).